Siege of Port Arthur: Siege

 By mid-September the Japanese had dug over 8 km of trenches and were within 70 m of the Waterworks Redoubt, which they attacked and captured on September 19, 1904.
 Thereafter they successfully took the Temple Redoubt, while another attacking force was sent against both Namakoyama and 203 Meter Hill.
 The former was taken that same day, but on 203 Meter Hill the Russian defenders cut down the dense columns of attacking troops with machine-gun and cannon fire.
 The attack failed, and the Japanese were forced back, leaving the ground covered with their dead and wounded.
 The battle at 203 Meter Hill continued for several more days, with the Japanese gaining a foothold each day, only to be forced back each time by Russian counter-attacks.
 By the time General Nogi abandoned the attempt, he had lost over 3,500 men.
 The Russians used the respite to begin further strengthening the defenses on 203 Meter Hill, while Nogi began a prolonged artillery bombardment of the town and those parts of the harbor within range of his guns.

+On October 26 Nogi directed the use of the tunnels and saps for another assault on the Russian forts in the northeast.
+The plan was to fill in the trenches between the tunnel exits and the forts after a three-day artillery bombardment, so as to better facilitate a direct ground attack.
+However the trenches were much wider than the 50 m the Japanese had been led to believe by poor intelligence, and to make room for ground troops the Japanese artillery slowed their pace of fire, which also gave the Russians time to repair the damage the shelling did.
+Eventually the artillery became useless as the heat from the near constant use distorted the barrels, reducing their accuracy.
+Some of the missed strikes caused further casualties among the Japanese infantry attacking the forts.

 Nogi attempted yet another mass "human wave" assault on 203 Meter Hill on October 29, 1904, intending the hill to be a present for the Meiji Emperor's birthday.
 However, aside from seizing some minor fortifications, the attack failed after six days of hand-to-hand combat, leaving Nogi with the deaths of an additional 124 officers and 3,611 men and no victory.

 The onset of winter did little to slow the intensity of the battle.
 Nogi received additional reinforcements from Japan, including 18 more Armstrong 11 in howitzers, which were manhandled from the railway by teams of 800 soldiers along an eight-mile (13 km)-long narrow gauge track that had been laid expressly for that purpose.
 These howitzers were added to the 450 other guns already in place.
 One innovation of the campaign was the centralization of the Japanese fire control, with the artillery batteries connected to the field headquarters by miles of telephone lines.